Wasserstein Conditional Independence Testing: Two-sample independence testing with the Wasserstein distance

 It turns out that of the two ingredients --- the expectation bound, and the concentration inequality --- it is the former that is the more challenging one, and indeed has been the subject of ongoing investigation by numerous authors, such as \cite{boissard2014mean,dereich2013constructive,fournier2015rate,lei2020convergence,weed2019sharp}.
-In particular, it is known that estimating the error introduced by passing to empirical measures for distributions $\mathcal{L}_{(X,Y)}$ and $\mathcal{L}_{X}\otimes\mathcal{L}_{Y}$ depends sensitively on the dimension $d_{X}+d_{Y}$; we first address the case where $d_{X}+d_{Y}\geq3$. \begin{thm}[{\cite[Theorem 1]{dereich2013constructive}}] Let $\mu$ be a measure on $\mathbb{R}^{d}$ with $d\geq3$, and let $\mu_{n}$ be an empirical measure for $\mu$.
+In particular, it is known that estimating the error introduced by passing to empirical measures for distributions $\mathcal{L}_{(X,Y)}$ and $\mathcal{L}_{X}\otimes\mathcal{L}_{Y}$ depends sensitively on the dimension $d_{X}+d_{Y}$.
+We note that the following theorem applies directly for the case where $d_{X}+d_{Y}\geq3$; however, since there is no absolute continuity requirement, even in the (important) case where $d_{X}+d_{Y}=2$, this theorem can still be employed, simply by taking $d=\min\{3,d_{X}+d_{Y}\}$. \begin{thm}[{\cite[Theorem 1]{dereich2013constructive}}] Let $\mu$ be a measure on $\mathbb{R}^{d}$ with $d\geq3$, and let $\mu_{n}$ be an empirical measure for $\mu$.
 Let $p\in[1,d/2)$ and $q>dp/(d-p)$.
 Then there exists a constant $\kappa_{p,q,d}$ depending only on $p,q,$ and $d$, such that

 where $\Vert\cdot\Vert$ is a norm on $\mathbb{R}^{d}$ and $\kappa_{p,q,d}$ is given explicitly in \cite{dereich2013constructive}. \end{thm}